awsdocs/aws-iot-docs/developerguide/pub-sub-policy.md

 ------
 #### [ Registered Devices \(9\) ]

-For devices registered as things in the registry, the following policy grants permission to connect to using the device's thing name as the client ID and to publish to any topic prefixed by that thing name or client except for one topic ending with `bar`:
+For devices registered as things in the AWS IoT Core registry, the following policy grants permission to connect to AWS IoT Core using the device's thing name as the client ID and to publish to any topic prefixed by that thing name or client except for one topic ending with `bar`:

 ```
 {